bitcoin-api/bitcoin-api-full-stack/README.md

 Now, back in your [AWS SES browser console](https://console.aws.amazon.com/ses/home), go to your email's or your domain's settings.
 In the settings, go to the notifications section and click "Edit configuration".
 In the "SNS Topic Configuration" settings, for `Bounces` and `Complaints`, choose `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
 Leave the `
 Include original headers` checkbox unchecked.
 Press "Save Config" after.

+In your API's .env file, your `EXCHANGE_MANAGEMENT_EMAIL` environment variable must be set to your verified SES's email used to send emails for your exchange.

 **Set Up API Gateway HTTP API**

 For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.